 In therapy, I collaborate with you to offer solutions and guidance tailored to your life circumstances, beliefs and point of view.
 I offer respect.
 I treat individuals with depression, anxiety, bipolar disorder, grief and other concerns.
-When you fill out your intake paperwork, I offer the opportunity for you to specifically let me know your pronouns, gender and sexual orientation and I respect those throughout our sessions.

 While your perspective may be different, at the heart of it all, you are still experiencing the same feelings of depression, not being able to get out of bed, anxiety and fear over change or your expectations, mood swings, grief and maybe suicidal thoughts.